cwcyau/academic-kickstart-2/content/authors/zurauskiene/_index.md

 ---
 # Display name
-name: Anas Rana
+name: Justina Zurauskiene

 # Username (this should match the folder name)
 authors:
-- rana
+- zurauskiene

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Fellow
+role: Postdoctoral Researcher

 # Organizations/Affiliations
 organizations:
-- name: University of Birmingham
+- name: University of Oxford
   url: ""

 # Short bio (displayed in user profile at end of posts)